-Most people, when you mention theatre, think of the old classics: A Streetcar Named Desire, Private Lives, The Importance of Being Earnest, Hamlet, Tartuffe, Uncle Vanya, Caucasian Chalk Circle and Waiting for Godot.
-These are all great works and are classics for a reason, but there is much more to theatre then lavish period costumes, moral dilemmas from a bygone age and dated dialogue.
-Theatre continues to grow and evolve as an artform and contrary to what you may have learned studying drama in high school, some of the greatest works to grace the stages of the world have been written this century.
+This article contains a list of the best modern plays written after the year 2000.
+Most people, when you mention theatre, think of the classics: A Streetcar Named Desire, The Importance of Being Earnest, Hamlet, Tartuffe, Uncle Vanya, Waiting for Godot… Granted, these are all great works and are classics for a reason.
+That being said, there is much more to theatre the titles you encounter in a first-year-uni reading list.
+Theatre continues to grow and evolve as an art form; contrary to what you may have learned studying drama in high school, some of the greatest works to grace the stages of the world have been written in this very century.

-These works are inspired by the unique issues faced by people in the modern age and are just as prolific in their ability to make audiences laugh, cry, think and feel as the great works that came before them.
-Because of the rise of underground and independent theatre, these modern works are beautifully suited to smaller companies, found spaces and intimate theatres, which is important when making theatre on a budget!
+The best modern plays are inspired by the unique issues faced by people in contemporary society.
+They are just as effective in their ability to make audiences laugh, cry, think and feel as the great works that came before them.
+Because of the rise of underground and independent theatre, these modern works are beautifully suited to smaller companies, found spaces and intimate theatres—which is important when making theatre on a budget!

 The Aliens by Annie Baker (2010)

 Set in Vermont, The Aliens follows friends KJ and Jasper—two thirty-somethings that hang out behind a coffee shop,—who take a liking to a high-schooler who works at the shop and decide to teach him the ways of the world.
 It’s a famously slow, awkward play (Baker states, in the text, that one third of the piece should be silent) and yet it captures its themes of aimlessness and male bonding perfectly.
 Hilarious, heartfelt, unexpectedly tragic.